 The Castrol – Syntrax is a synthetic differential gear oil 75w-90 that is unique from the standard lubes.
 It is a super-effective formula for your BMW.

 If yours has non-limited slip rear axles, this is the perfect solution for the cause.
 The entire 1L content has the viscosity ideal for the particular gear units.
 It is almost as if you have the BMW gear oil.

 The specifications are pretty similar but deliver better outcomes at prolonged service life.
 Just make sure to insert the right amount for your vehicle.

 Otherwise, you will love the uninterrupted smooth performance as you make a solid turn.
 There is just one little problem.
 The flipping tube might not fit the cap.

 You can use a large syringe to avoid spills.
 Overall, it is worth your time and money.

 - Suitable of BMW non-limited slip

 9. Royal Purple 01300 Max Gear 75W-90 High Performance Synthetic Automotive Gear Oil, 1 Quart (32 Ounces)

 There is almost nothing we will not do to run those gears smoothly in our vehicle.
 The issue where we get stuck is at the brand or product selection.

 It is a pain just working on guesses!
 However, royal purple gear oil will eradicate such hard work and make things easier for you.
-This is a heavy-duty synthetic front and rear differential fluid, with API GL-4 and 5- specified.
+This is a heavy-duty synthetic front and best rear differential fluid, with API GL-4 and 5- specified.